MSU98/personal-training-app/README.md

 User login and access control are managed by the backend API.
 Different REST routes and permissions depend on the user role stored in the database.

-Technologies Used
+Technologies Used:

 Frontend:
 React (Vite)
 TypeScript
 React Router
 React Bootstrap
 Axios

 Backend:
 .NET Minimal API
 SQLite database
 Features
 Log and view workouts
 Track progress and fitness goals
 Export workout data as JSON
 Responsive design (mobile, tablet, desktop)
 Protected routes (requires login)

-Notes for the Examiner
+Notes for the Examiner:
 The repository includes both backend and frontend projects.
 The backend and frontend must be started separately, as described above.
 The backend is unchanged from the provided Minimal API solution.

 The frontend, located in the my-fit-app folder, communicates with the backend via REST API requests.